tlswg/tls13-spec/draft-ietf-tls-tls13.md

 change should be discussed on the TLS mailing list.

-The primary goal of the TLS protocol is to provide privacy and data integrity between two communicating applications.
-The protocol is composed of two layers: the TLS Record Protocol and the TLS Handshake Protocol.
+The primary goal of the TLS protocol is to provide privacy and data integrity between two communicating peers.
+The TLS protocol is composed of two layers: the TLS Record Protocol and the TLS Handshake Protocol.
 At the lowest level, layered on top of some reliable transport protocol (e.g., TCP {{RFC0793}}), is the TLS Record Protocol.
 The TLS Record Protocol provides connection security